akras14/alexkras.com/posts/memory-leak/post.md

 ## Minimal Theory
 JavaScript is a garbage collected language.
 Therefore, all memory used by a Node process is being automatically allocated and de-allocated by the V8 JavaScript engine.

-How does V8 know when to de-allocated the memory?
-V8 Keeps a graph of all variables in the program, starting from a root node.
+How does V8 know when to de-allocate the memory?
+V8 keeps a graph of all variables in the program, starting from the root node.
 There are 4 types of data types in JavaScript: Boolean, String, Number, and Object.
 First 3 are simple types, and they can only hold on to the data that is assigned to them (i.e. string of text).
 Objects, and everything else in JavaScript is an object (i.e. Arrays are Objects), can keep references (pointers) to other objects.

-{image-of-data-graph}
+{memory-graph}

 Periodically V8 will walk through the Memory Graph, trying to identify groups of data that can no longer be reached from the root node.
-If it's is not reachable from the root node, V8 assumes that the data is no longer used and releases the memory.
-This process is called Garbage Collection.
+If it's not reachable from the root node, V8 assumes that the data is no longer used and releases the memory.
+This process is called **Garbage Collection**.

 ### When does a memory leak occur?

-Memory leak occurs in JavaScript when some no longer needed data is still reachable from the root node.
+Memory leak occurs in JavaScript when some no-longer-needed-data is still reachable from the root node.
 V8 will assume that the data is still being used and will not release the memory. **In order to debug a memory leak we need to locate the data that is being kept by mistake, and make sure V8 is able to clean it up.**

 It's also important to note that Garbage Collection does not run at all times.
 Normally V8 can trigger garbage collection when it deems appropriate.
 For example it could run a Garbage Collection periodically, or it could trigger an out of turn Garbage Collection if it senses that the amount of free memory is getting low.
 Node has a limited number for memory available to each process, so V8 has to use whatever it has wisely.

 {node-error}

-The later case of out of turn Garbage Collection could be a source of significant performance degradation.
+The later case of **out of turn Garbage Collection** could be a **source of significant performance degradation**.

 Imagine you have an app with a lot of memory leaks.
 Soon, Node process will begin to run out of memory, which would cause V8 to trigger an out of turn Garbage Collection.
-But since, most of the data can still be reach from the root node, very little of it will get cleaned up, keeping most of it in place.
+But since, most of the data can still be reach from the root node, very little of memory will get cleaned up, keeping most of it in place.

 Sooner than later, Node process would run out of memory again, triggering another Garbage Collection.
 Before you know it, you app goes into a constant Garbage Collection cycle, just to try keeping the process functioning.
 Since V8 spends most of the time handling Garbage Collection, very little resources are left to run the actual program.

 <a name="reproduce"></a>
 ## Step 1.
 Reproduce and confirm the problem

 As I've indicated earlier, V8 JavaScript engine has a complicated logic that it uses to determine when Garbage Collection should run.
-What it means in practical terms, that even though we can see a memory for the process continue to go up, **we cannot be certain that we are witnessing a memory leak, until we know that Garbage Collection has ran**, allowing unused memory to be cleaned up.
+With that in mind, even though we can see a memory for Node process continue to go up, **we cannot be certain that we are witnessing a memory leak, until we know that Garbage Collection has ran**, allowing unused memory to be cleaned up.

 Thankfully, Node allows us to manually trigger Garbage Collection, and it is the first thing that we should do when trying confirm a memory leak.
 This can be accomplished by running Node with `--expose-gc` flag (i.e. `node --expose-gc index.js`).
 Once node is running in that mode, you can programmatically trigger a Garbage Collection at any time by calling `global.gc()` from your program.